jaegertracing/documentation/content/docs/next-release/operator.md

 <4> Secret which defines environmental variables `ES_PASSWORD` and `ES_USERNAME`.
 Created by `kubectl create secret generic jaeger-secret --from-literal=ES_PASSWORD=changeme --from-literal=ES_USERNAME=elastic`

-<5> Volume and volume mounts which are mounted into all storage components.
+<5> Volume mounts and volumes which are mounted into all storage components.

 #### Self provisioned
 Under some circumstances, the Jaeger Operator can make use of the [Elasticsearch Operator](https://github.com/openshift/elasticsearch-operator) to provision a suitable Elasticsearch cluster.